Environmental Study Progress

-The Buck O’Neil Bridge is currently undergoing a short-term rehabilitation to extend its service life.
+The Buck O’Neil Bridge recently underwent a short-term rehabilitation to extend its service life.
 More significant repairs would need to be made or a new bridge would need to be constructed to provide a crossing that would support continued use well into the future.

 To facilitate the evaluation of an improved river crossing, MoDOT is conducting an environmental study.
 The study is being conducted in accordance with the National Environmental Policy Act (NEPA) and is required before major improvements to the crossing can be made.
 The environmental study will focus on the U.S. 169 corridor from Missouri Route 9 (MO 9) to I-35, identified as a segment of independent utility in the Planning and Environmental Linkages (PEL) study completed in 2018 by the Mid-America Regional Council, Kansas City, Missouri, and MoDOT.
 The Buck O’Neil Bridge is part of that corridor

 The current environmental study will build on the data collected during the recently completed PEL study to further evaluate options to improve the crossing of U.S. 169 over the Missouri River in Kansas City.